erfan114/clicopy/README.md

 3. 🖥 Run `bun tauri dev` or `npm run tauri dev` to run application in development mode
 4. ✅ If you want to build it use `bun tauri build` or `npm run tauri build`

-## Note
+> [!NOTE]
-😅 This is my first application using `Tauri` and `Solidjs`, sooo don't be rude about it and if there is any problems please tell me directly.
+> 😅 This is my first application using `Tauri` and `Solidjs`, sooo don't be rude about it and if there is any problems please tell me (In a good way.